Contact Press / Media

 Fax +49-151-5909-2176

-Our goal is to design work and career opportunities in science and research so that everyone, with or without disabilities, can develop their own personal potential.
-That’s why we’re setting out, step by step, towards greater inclusion in the scientific research landscape.
-To achieve this and raise awareness of the issue of inclusion in science and research for people with disabilities, the Fraunhofer-Gesellschaft and Max Planck Society have launched the “Inclusion Initiative”, which is endorsed and supported by all ten Alliance organizations.
+Our goal is to create career opportunities in science and research that will empower everyone, with or without disabilities, to develop their own personal potential.
+That’s why we’re moving toward greater inclusion in the scientific research landscape.
+To achieve this and to raise awareness of inclusion in science and research for people with disabilities, the Fraunhofer-Gesellschaft and Max Planck Society launched the Inclusion Initiative in 2023, this has also been endorsed and is supported by all ten Alliance organizations.

-The first part of this event delivered an overview of theory and practice from individual Alliance organizations in order to depict the current situation as regards inclusion of people with disabilities in science and research.
-The second part of the workshop examined what challenges and opportunities there are for the inclusion of people with disabilities in the current scientific system.
-The aim was to bring together the expertise of employees both with and without disabilities and to devise starting points for strategic measures to promote inclusion, taking into account diverse perspectives in the target demographic.
+The first part of this event provided an overview of theory and practice from individual Alliance organizations depicting the current situation for the inclusion of people with disabilities in science and research.
+The second part of the workshop examined the current challenges and opportunities for the inclusion of people with disabilities in the current scientific system.
+The aim was to bring together the expertise of these employees and to develop starting points for strategic measures to promote inclusion while taking diverse and target group-specific perspectives into account.

-With this in mind, the careers event organized by the Inclusion Initiative for December 4 hinged upon the subject of “Work and career opportunities for people with disabilities in science and research”.
-The aim was to create a forum where research organizations can post information about career opportunities specific to their organization and enter into open and introductory dialogue with talented people with disabilities.
-Those attending can learn more about various work and career opportunities in the organizations in a series of virtual and interactive lectures, and so gain insight into the various areas of work in science and research.
-There was plenty of opportunity during the various discussion forums to engage in personal discussion with others attending, as well as with managers and employees, both with and without disabilities, from the seven Alliance organizations taking part.
+The careers event organized by the Inclusion Initiative on December 4 therefore focused on the subject of Work and career opportunities for people with disabilities in science and research.
+The aim was to create a forum where research organizations can post information about career opportunities specific to their organization and hold open and introductory talks with talented people with disabilities.
+Those attending could learn more about various work and career opportunities in the organizations by visiting a series of virtual and interactive lectures and thus gain insight into the various fields of work in science and research.
+A variety of discussion formats fostered personal exchanges with other participants as well as with managers and employees with and without disabilities from seven participating Alliance organizations.

-Against this backdrop, the “Inclusion Initiative” was accompanied by a social media campaign across organizations.
-The aim of this joint campaign is to raise awareness of the subject of inclusion in science and research, to improve the visibility of people with disabilities and to set an example for working inclusively.
+Against this backdrop, the Inclusion Initiative was accompanied by a social media campaign across the organizations.
+The aim of this joint campaign was to raise awareness of the subject of inclusion in science and research, to improve the visibility of people with disabilities and to set an example for working inclusively.

-1. Awareness on the subject of disabilities
+1. Awareness of the subject of disabilities

 2. Inclusive organizational culture